Yaishnavi/Continuous-and-Discrete-Hopfield-Network/README.md

 vaishnaviy2@gmail.com
 *************************************************************************

-This Python code is a simple implementation of Hopfield neural network for continious and discrete input.
+This Python code is a simple implementation of Hopfield neural network for continious and discrete input.\n

-Instructions:
+\n
+Instructions:\n

 Training
-run: weight = hopfield_train(train_input, learning rule)
+run: weight = hopfield_train(train_input, learning rule)\n
         train_input size  = number of patterns x length of each pattern. learning rule = "hebbian" or "pseudo-inverse" or "storkey". weight = output weight matrix.